cdglabs/tableVision/readme.md

 ## Logging

-In order to visualize pipeline execution, pipeline `run` functions should make calls to `infrastructure.log`, in particular `infrastructure.log.image(...)`.
+In order to visualize pipeline execution, pipeline `run` functions should make calls to `infrastructure.log.image(...)`.

-By default, logging calls will output files in the `log/` directory.
-However, this behavior can be changed, e.g. to a live view (TODO).
+If the runner is in file mode, calls to `log` will output files to the `log/` directory.
+In watch mode, calls to `log.image(...)` will show logged images in a window (TODO).